noelb/vizutil.js/README.md

 # vizutil.js
-Utility libraries to for geomertry and graphics.
+Utility libraries to for geometry and graphics.